India : Safety by City

 It is home to some of the best variety of sweets that will leave you with your mouth watering and compel you to reach out for more.

-Kolkata has sky touching tall buildings to lure you as well as the old traditional houses of 90’s to make you emotional.
+Kolkata has sky-touching tall buildings to lure you as well as the old traditional houses of the ’90s to make you emotional.

 Warnings & Dangers in Kolkata

 Though Kolkata is considered a generally safe city, there are more dangerous areas and less dangerous ones.
-It is necessary that you remain vigilant at all times while spending time in Kolkata.
+You must remain vigilant at all times while spending time in Kolkata.